EDCO Sustainability Report

 Since 1967, family owned and operated EDCO has had a longstanding commitment to recycling innovations, reducing our overall impact on the environment.
-We are now proud to introduce EDCO’s first Sustainability Report.
-The 2017 EDCO Sustainability Report highlights EDCO’s significant efforts to ensure a viable environment for our customers and employees.
+EDCO's Sustainability Report highlights EDCO’s significant efforts to ensure a viable environment for our customers and employees.
 We are helping to improve the quality of life at work, and within the communities we serve by reducing our carbon footprint, preserving our natural resources and protecting the earth.

 Are you wondering what day-to-day activities you can change or enhance to help better our planet?
 There are many ways you can help reduce the waste generated in your household or work, keep out (divert) recyclable items from the landfill and improve the environment in which we live!
 Every little effort counts and keeps us On the Road to Zero Waste!